What Is the FINRA Series 7?

 How to Prepare

-Most candidates study 80 to 120 hours over 4 to 8 weeks.
-The typical study schedule is 3 to 4 hours per day for 4 to 6 weeks.
+Most candidates put in 80 to 120 hours over 4 to 8 weeks.
+The usual rhythm is 3 to 4 hours a day for 4 to 6 weeks.

 Study strategy:

-- Take full practice exams in the final week.
-Target 80%+ on practice exams to have a comfortable margin above the 72% passing score.
+3. Take full practice exams in the final week.
+Target 80%+ on practice exams so you have a comfortable margin above the 72% passing score.

-The areas that require the most practice time: options (payoff calculations), margin accounts (margin call calculations), and municipal securities (tax treatment and suitability).
+The sections that eat the most practice time: options (payoff calculations), margin accounts (margin call calculations), and municipal securities (tax treatment and suitability).

 FreeFellow offers free Series 7 practice questions with adaptive difficulty, detailed solutions, and performance analytics.